 About My Home Page Welcome Picture...
 Thanks for checking in.
 I LOVE Visitors to my site!
 You guys are awesome!
-Currently my Home Page features a picture of our buffet all decked out for October and a bit of fall!
-Halloween is one of my favorite times to decorate.
-I change it up for all seasons!
-Christmas is my most favorite time but - Actually, I LOVE all the holidays and seasons.
+Currently my Home Page features a picture of our buffet all decked out for Christmas!
+As you guys know I like changing up our buffet for all seasons!
+Christmas is my utmost favorite time but - Actually, I LOVE all the holidays and seasons.
 I have to admit, I'm a collector of many kinds of trinkets!
 I have collected these vintage style items or reproductions over the years and enjoy bringing them out for everyone to enjoy!
 My stamping/card making friends spend a lot of time in our dining room, which is our workshop space, and I know they love to see my seasonal and holiday changes.

 If you are a regular reader on my blog you already know I like to update for the look of the season.
 Every month or so I add some of my special decorative items to our dining room buffet.
 As you can see, fun vintage things are my favorites!
 I hope you'll come again and I'd love to know if you like my monthly vignettes.
 Please enjoy this little feature on my site and check in again.
 Please also see my cards in my favorite ideas section and in my blog.
 I'm loving the albums and their capability.
 Thanks for reading my story page!
 You know you can always comment on my blog or email me!
 I'll always get back to you.
 I do LOVE to see those comments...

 Just in case you're interested...

 My Splitcoaststampers Gallery link - HERE

 * Special Note - please view my blog HERE for the latest info - Thanks so much...Barb